ruwanwija/E-Commerce/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
     4.Create a filter controller function on product controller

+## Shopping view product details dialog
+# Client
+    1.Create a get product slice in product-slice file
+    2. Create a get product slice function in the product tile file 3.Then connect the get product tile function into the listing file 4.THen create product details file and design the product details page after connect the listing page

+# Server
+    1.Create a get product details controller in products-controller file 2.Create a route for the get product details in product-router file

 ###### Components ########
 Provider - The <Provider> component makes the Redux store available to any nested components that need to access the Redux store.